mahesh-singh/post/RabbitMQ.md

 People use messaging for scale the applications.
 You want to use messaging
 - Send data to many applications without calling their API directly in your application.
-- Want to do things in certen order like transactional system.
+- Want to do things in certain order like transactional system.
 - Monitor data feeds like number of registration in application

-The component which receive the message from sender and recipient retrieve the message from, called **message brocker** or **messaging middleware**.
+The component which receive the message from sender and recipient retrieve the message from, called **message broker** or **messaging middleware**.

-##Message brocker/middleware
+##Message broker/middleware
-Accoring to wikipedia
+According to wikipedia

 >Message-oriented middleware (MOM) is software or hardware infrastructure  supporting sending and receiving messages between distributed systems.
 MOM allows application modules to be distributed over heterogeneous platforms and reduces the complexity of developing applications that span multiple operating systems and network protocols.

-Message brocker does many things
+Message broker does many things
-- Decuple message publisher and consumer
+- Decouple message publisher and consumer
 - Store the messages
 - Routing of message
 - Monitoring and management of messages

-Historically it lacks standers and existing commercial implementations have proprity implementation and APIs.
-Which normally have difficulty in integration with diffrent systems and not available on all platforms.
+Historically it lacks standers and existing commercial implementations have proprietary  implementation and APIs.
+Which normally have difficulty in integration with different systems and not available on all platforms.

 ASMQ (Advanced Message Queuing Protocol)  is an open standard application layer protocol for message-oriented middleware.